Last Updated on October 22, 2020 by Nancie

-I solved my dilemma with two strategies: a heated pet water bowl for the front of the house and a birdbath de-icer for one of the large plastic saucers that is in the backyard.
-So far, this is working very well.
+I solved my dilemma with two strategies: a heated pet water bowl for the front of the house and a birdbath de-icer for one of the large plastic saucers in the backyard.

-I’ve actually had a heated pet water bowl for years.
-Purchased originally from a local pet store for a neighborhood cat, it sits on my back step.
-I’ve had no problems with it.
-I purchased a second one this winter from Amazon to put on a little table on my front porch (K&H Manufacturing Thermal-Bowl Blue 96 Oz as it can be hit or miss finding them locally.
+I used heated pet water bowls for several years.
+The first was purchased from a local pet store to sit on my back step, while the second was purchased later from Amazon to put on a little table on my front porch (K&H Manufacturing Thermal-Bowl Blue 96 Oz.
+(It can be hit or miss finding them locally.)

 This second bowl was ignored by the birds very consistently until the weather got cold enough for the remaining plastic saucer birdbath out front to stay frozen.
 Then this heated bowl got to be a popular bird gathering place.

 These bowls are too deep for most birds to bathe in except for a flock of American Robins one winter.
 But they are fine for even the littlest birds like American Goldfinches to sit on the edge and get a drink.

 The trick with deep bowls like these is to fill them very close to the top.
 If the bowl gets too empty, little birds have to tip forward and be almost standing on their heads to drink.
 I’ve heard of someone who put a rock in this type of bowl to make it more shallow.
 I haven’t tried that and am not sure if this would cause any problems with the way the bowl works, but it might be worth trying.